sophxine/evocellularautomata/README.md

 Drawing draws random cells instead of the initial rule.

-When there is a few cells rules quickly change in the top rules.
+When there is a few cells of the most populous rules quickly change in the top rules.

+Rules can mutate dublicate values like [3,3]

 Spaceships don't emerge.